Divyang0601/MyMedic-Website/README.md

 The website is deployed on the heroku cloud
 Link : https://mymedic.herokuapp.com/

+## About
+This website facilitates 8 end-to-end Machine Learning and Deep Learning model built upon Healthcare datasets that can be used to predict whether a person is suffering from a particular disease or not

+## Significance/Impact

+This website is a simple demonstration of how the power of AI can be leveraged in the field of Healthcare.
+Whenever a patient undergoes testing for a certain disease, he had to get his reports analysed by the doctor

+##### This idea can help us
+- Reduce  dependancy on the doctors, and help patients get diagnosed in minimal time and at his/her own convenience
+- Help people avoid paying huge amount to doctors for consultation and diagnosys
+- Extend the role of technology in healthcare

-## To contribute on this project - Clone the repository, download it.
-## And run the following command on your terminal
+## To contribute on this project - Clone the repository, download it, and run the following command on your terminal

 - cd "Directory of main folder"
 - python app.py